cdot/SVGcut/README.md

 + Per-operation spindle speed control
 + Gcode text preview
 + Extensive newbie documentation
-+ Extensive in-code documentation and literate programming techniques
-+ Clean ES6 Javascript
-+ Updated third-party dependencies
-+ Support for a lot more of SVG

 Some features of `jscut` have been disabled/removed.
 This may be because they are deemed too esoteric, or the (undocumented) code was too